 How can we ensure data validity?
 There are many ways.
 Double-checking the data points through manual intervention is certainly one way.
 But this is a long and tedious process.
 Using technology removes the human aspect of data validation.
 There are some software programs that will setup a set of Data Management rules, and ensure that the data you have follows these rules.
 Otherwise, there are ways to use database queries to bring all of the relevant data together.

-With data accuracy, comes other critical aspects for ensuring data quality.
+With data accuracy, comes other critical aspects of data quality.
 Are you already meeting these credentials, or if not, taking the right steps towards doing so?
 Consider asking yourself these questions:

 - Data Timeliness: Are you able to make decisions based on data that is up-to-date and entered promptly?
 Dashboards are a great way to ensure the data you are looking at is always updated and available in real-time.